lsgordon/HMM-For-Stock-Prediction/lab_notebook.md

 ## 12/18/24
 - implemented said model validation
 - found that the model slightly outperforms baseline this is not significantly significant, and for it to be, we would need about 10 years of training data:
-We can calculate the mean absolute error of the discrete uniform distribution ($a = 1,b=10$), and we find that the best constant is 2.5.
+We can calculate the mean absolute error of the discrete uniform distribution ($a = 1,b=10$), and we find that the best constant is 5.

 Our goal therefore, is to show that our model beats this constant in a statistically significant way, using the CLT

 $$\frac{\bar{x}-\mu}{\sigma/\sqrt{n}}$$

 we can substitue in for the properties of this distribution to find

 $$\frac{\bar{x}-2.5}{2.872/\sqrt{n}}$$

-which we would want to give us a test statistic larger than about 1.67.
+which we would want to give us a test statistic larger than about $1.67$, to be significant at the 95% confidence level.

-When we tune the hyperparameter for the baum-welch, we can minimize $\bar{x}$ to about 2.35, but we start to overfit after about 15 iterations.
-With this in mind, we would need to have a lot of training data to make this fraction positive and keep the market in the same state.
-This seems about impossible, and thus keeping this statistically admissible would be very hard.
+When we tune the hyperparameters for the baum-welch, we can minimize $\bar{x}$ to about 2.35, but we start to overfit after about 15 iterations, which brings the training MAE back up to about 2.5.
+This gives us a numerator of about $.15$ in that CLT equation.
+The other thing we could try is to make $n$ so large that it forces the bottom part of the fraction so large, and this might be an interesting idea for a backtest.

 It does still, however, probably outperform the market ever so slightly.
 >>>>>>> 86cfb90 (Updates on data)